Last Modified: 04 Dec 2013

 We will trek for the next two days, and the route we take, and time we trek, will be decided by the group.
 It is also possible to split into two groups if need be.
 The adventurous may choose to hire mules to trek even further in search of klipspringer, Walia ibex, the gelada baboon, or if you are lucky, the endangered Simien fox.

 The Simien Mountains are known for their dramatic and spectacular scenery.
 Jagged mountain peaks flank deep valleys and high altitude plains where only grasses, junipers and giant lobelias grow.
 This is one of the major mountain regions of Africa, home to mountain Ras Dejen (4543m), the fourth highest peak in the continent.
 The National Park was created primarily to protect the a type of wild goat - the Walia ibex - and the Gelada baboon and rare Ethiopian wolf are also found here.
 Standing on top of a sharp precipice and gazing out over the magnificent landscape here will take your breath away, so it's definitely worth taking a bit of time to explore.
-The area is a great place to do some trekking, or you can hire mules to go in search of some of the more easily spotted wildlife, like the klipspringer, ibex and baboon.

 In the Simien Mountains we stay for two nights at a campsite.
 The following day we return to Debark for the night.